 How to apply for a Salomon Ambassador role?

-Here is the criteria from the 2020 application process that you were required to meet to be able to apply for the Salomon ambassador role.
-As mentioned the current applications are now closed but I will share when they are open again (probably 2021 now).
+Here is the criteria from the last application process that you were required to meet to be able to apply for the Salomon ambassador role.

 - Must have a public Instagram account